 Invest in blackout curtains

-Any light that you’re exposed to after bedtime will interrupt melatonin production.
-You already know how important melatonin is for your sleep!
+Any light that you’re exposed to after bedtime will interrupt melatonin production, and we already mentioned how important melatonin is for your sleep.
 Blackout curtains also prevent heat from entering your bedroom during the day and in the morning.